 Eurovision Song Contest 1987

-Belgium had the honour of hosting the 1987 Eurovision Song Contest for the first time in the country's history. he highest number of participants ever entered this year's song contest: 22 countries found their way to Brussels.
-Greece and Italy returned to the contest after one year's absence.
+Belgium had the honour of hosting the 1987 Eurovision Song Contest for the first time in the country's history.
+The highest number of participants ever, 22, entered the contest in 1987.
+Greece and Italy returned to the contest after a year of absence.
 The 1986 contest was won by a Walloon entry, but in 1987 the Flemish broadcaster, BRT, was responsible for the Belgian entry.
-BRT also wanted to co-organise the contest, but the Walloon broadcaster, RTBF decided to organise the Eurovision Song Contest 1987 on their own.
+BRT also wanted to co-organise the contest, but the Walloon broadcaster, RTBF decided to organise the event on its own.
 The presenter of the 3-hour-show was the successful Belgian artist Viktor Laszlo who opened the contest presenting her latest song Breathless.

-The winner of the 1987 Eurovision was Hold me now performed and written by Johnny Logan, who had already won in 1980 with What's Another Year and had written the second-placed song in 1984 Terminal 3 performed in Luxembourg by Linda Martin.
-Johnny was the first singer to win the contest twice as a singer, but this would not be his last victory as he won the trophy again as a composer in 1992 when he wrote Why Me by Linda Martin which would win in Malmö.
+The winner of the 1987 contest was Hold Me Now performed and written by Johnny Logan, who had already won in 1980 with What's Another Year and had written the second-placed song in 1984 Terminal 3 performed in Luxembourg by Linda Martin.
+Johnny is the only singer to date to win the contest twice as a singer.